State Space Models (SSM)

 Normal Plus Low-Rank (NPLR) Decomposition

-Although the HiPPO matrix is not normal, it can be decomposed into a normal and a low-rank matrix.
-However, unlike the diagonal matrices, the sum is slow.
+Although the HiPPO matrix is not diagonalizable directly due to its structure, it can be decomposed into a normal matrix and a low-rank matrix:

 References

-[1] Efficiently Modeling Long Sequences with Structured State Spaces, Albert Gu and Karan Goel and Christopher Re .
+[1] Efficiently Modeling Long Sequences with Structured State Spaces, Albert Gu, Karan Goel, and Christopher Ré.